 In July 2016, Amsterdam’s British community was invited by Mayor Eberhard van der Laan to discuss concerns regarding the result of the UK’s referendum on EU secession and potential consequences of a Brexit.
 Find a summary of the main topics and issues discussed at the meeting here.

 After the British referendum on secession from the EU, many British citizens living in the Netherlands are unsure about their future rights for working and living in the Netherlands.
 While it is currently unclear when the UK will leave the EU and under what terms, there are numerous options for non-EU citizens who want to live and work in the Netherlands.

-The British population has voted to leave the EU, but in all likelihood the situation for British citizens will not change for several years.
+The British government formally announced the intention of withdrawing from the EU on 29 March 2017, thereby triggering the process laid out in Article 50 of the Lisbon Treaty.
+According to Article 50, from this point onwards the EU and UK have two years to negotiate Britain’s withdrawal.
+This period could be extended if all current member states agree to it.
+During negotiations, the UK remains a member of the EU and British citizens retain all their rights under EU law, including that of free movement.
+Thus the situation for British citizens will not change for at least two years.
 They are still EU citizens until the UK’s secession.
-In order to formally announce the intention of withdrawing from the EU, the British government needs to begin the process laid out in Article 50 of the Lisbon treaty – it hasn’t done so yet and at the moment it is unclear when it will.
-Once Article 50 is triggered, the EU and UK have two years to negotiate Britain’s withdrawal; this period could be extended if all member states agree to it.
-During negotiations, the UK remains a member of the EU and British citizens retain all their rights under EU law, including that of free movement.

 It is important for Amsterdam’s economy to maintain close ties to London and the rest of the UK.
 The City of Amsterdam is in close contact with many members of the international business world to discuss potential challenges and chances related to the UK’s secession from the EU.
 Whatever the outcome of the referendum and potential negotiations is, Amsterdam retains its international outlook, open to Europe as well as the rest of the world.

 For clarity of the present situation, below you can learn more about the numerous existing options for non-EU citizens wanting to live in the Netherlands.